SandunK/smsAppUsingGSM/README.md

 # smsAppUsingGSM
-This is a application to send sms to multiple numbers using sim 800l gsm module
+This is a application to send sms to multiple numbers includes in a csv file using sim 800l gsm module

 # Python Libraries to install
 1. pandas